gardenofnumbers/wence/Language.md

     ~baz;
 }
 ```
-Special syntax is avaialable for accessing the wire input in a block (analogous to declaring function arguments).
-Labels declared in this way are available in all contained scope

-(TODO: can labels be overriden by child scope?
-I dont see why not)
+Unglom can be used to implement block arguments

 ```
 ... -> {
-    !{argA, argB, ...}
-    /* do stuff */
+    !{argA, argB, ...} -> /* do stuff */
 } -> ...
 ```
-TODO: Design decision, how should a mismatch between the wire input and argument count declared by a block be handled? for now, any mismatch is a runtime error

 Blocks can also access themselves via the special node `_`.
 This is useful for certain recursive constructions.
 Writing to `_` is equivilent to "returning" a value (passing it along the wire to any dependants of the block).
 Writing to `_` multiple times within a block is currently a compile-time error.
 TODO: Consider/implement multi-output from blocks